claranet/spryker-base/README.md

 demonstrate, that even heavy lifting projects can be hosted on Alpine.
 The expected benefits are reduced image sizes and faster build time as well as faster run times.

+Since this PoC hit several limitations, we are about to provide a debian based image as well.

 ### How to further speed up image build?